Visit St. Mark’s Bell Tower | Reach for the sky with Venice’s tallest viewpoint

 Note: The Bell Tower closes during adverse weather conditions like fog, strong winds, or extreme cold.

-Tickets to St. Mark’s Bell Tower
+Detailed St. Mark's Bell Tower opening hours

 What is the best time to visit St. Mark’s Bell Tower?